 With fossil fuels being connected to climate change, not to mention the fact that they are also a depleting resource, there is a pressing need for the transportation industry to switch to clean energy.

 Enter Elon Musk with his luxury electric car, the Model 3.
-While Tesla may not be producing more cars than GM or Ford, they are most certainly outpacing and outsmarting both these companies.
+While Tesla may not be producing more cars than GM, Toyota, or Ford, they are most certainly outpacing and outsmarting both these companies.
 Tesla is innovating faster than any other car manufacturer in the market.

-By solving a compelling problem with innovative technology unique to Tesla, Elon Musk convinced 400,000 customers to pay a deposit of $1,000 for an electric car that did not even exist yet — that’s nearly half a billion of dollars paid in advance to fund its growth.
+By solving a compelling problem with innovative technology unique to Tesla, Elon Musk convinced 400,000 customers to pay a deposit of $1,000 for an electric car that did not even exist yet — that’s nearly half a billion of dollars paid in advance to fit out the factory and fund its growth.

-It must be noted however that another big contributing reason Tesla was able to convince their customers to put a down payment was also because they had built trust in their company.
-Tesla’s founder, Elon Musk is a powerful force behind the brand, building trust that is certainly helping to drive Tesla’s valuation.
+It must be noted, however, that a contributing reason Tesla was able to convince their customers to put a down payment was because Musk had built trust in his company.
+Tesla’s founder, Elon Musk is a powerful force behind the brand, building trust that is certainly helping to drive Tesla’s success.

 In short, the more reasons you give your customers to pay you in advance, the more they’ll want to pay you!

-#4 Getting Customers To Pay You In Advance For Something Different
+Customers Will Pay You in Advance for Something Different

-This is a very unique offering in a plethora of fashion brands that typically push out their designs to consumers.
+Theirs is a unique offering among the plethora of fashion brands that typically push out their designs to consumers.
 What makes the story behind Threadless spectacular is the fact that it was never intended to be a business.
 According to co-founder Jake Nickell in his book about the company’s evolution, “When Jacob DeHart and I started out, it was all just a hobby—a fun thing to do for the other designers we were friends with.”

 A pay-in-advance customer-funded business was thus born.
 As soon as one batch of t-shirt designs was sold out, they would have collected enough advanced payments from customers who had ordered the next winning design to print another batch.